jeffpan602/Voter-Behavior-Analysis-Project/README.md

 ## Libraries/Technologies Used
 1. scikit-stats for general data analysis
 2. Matplotlib for data visualization
-3. scikit-learn for machine learning/kNN analysis
+3. scikit-learn for machine learning/kNN algorithm